 If Nothing Works, Cut It Out

-If none of these methods work, cut your hair to get rid of the chewing gum.
-Make sure you don’t do it on your own – visit a professional hairstylist to cut only the part of hair stuck with gum.
+If none of these methods work and you’re still looking for ways on how to get gum out of hair, cut your hair to get rid of the chewing gum.
+Make sure you don’t do it on your own – visit a professional hairstylist to cut only the part of your hair stuck with gum.

 Infographic Excerpt: Steps To Remove Chewing Gum From Hair With Vinegar

 Vinegar and other solvents help dissolve the chemical bonds of the gum and help loosen it.
 It is also effective for removing chewing gum from clothes and home furnishings.
 Check out the infographic below to know about the basic steps of using vinegar to remove gum from your hair strands.

 Removing gum from your hair can be tough, but you don’t need to panic if it happens.
 Most chewing gums contain polymers that give them a sticky texture.
 If you have gum stuck to your hair, you first need to section off that part of your hair.
 Then apply a lubricant or solvent to your hair.
 Cover your hair so it soaks in the lubricant for about 5 minutes.
 Then, try to remove the gum from your tresses gently.
 You can also try other remedies, such as using ice cubes, baking soda, toothpaste, hair mousse, peanut butter, and conditioner.
 Most importantly, be patient and gentle while removing the gum!

 How does lemon oil remove gum from hair?

 Put a few drops of lemon oil on a paper towel.
 Wrap the towel around the gum and let it sit for some time.
 The gum will begin to come off slowly.